 Embossing and Debossing

 Printed type or graphics can be embossed (raised from the surface) or debossed (indented into the surface) to give a real quality feel.
-You can even use either technique without printing (blind embossing or debossing) for a really subtle effect.
+You can even use either technique without printing (blind embossing or debossing) for a subtle effect.

 Embossing and debossing are most often used on thicker materials which will retain the impression such as thicker card or leather.

-As hotfoil printers we are also able to adapt our printing press with the additional of a numbering block to sequentially number items such as Plastic Cards to create numbered membership cards or numbered security cards.
-Loyalty cards are also another option for nightclubs or exclusive shoppers clubs for you to be able to track members and the numbers in the scheme, please see examples and we would be pleased to offer you more details should they be required.
+As Hotfoil printers we are also able to adapt our printing press with the addition of a numbering block to sequentially number items. such as, Plastic Cards to create numbered membership cards or numbered security cards.
+Loyalty cards are also another option for nightclubs or exclusive shoppers clubs.
+Please see some of our examples, we would be pleased to offer you more details should they be required.

-For a really luxurious finish to your printed items, or to add a wipe-able finish, we can add a layer of gloss or matt laminate to one or both sides.
+For a luxurious finish to your printed items, or to add a wipeable finish, we can add a layer of gloss or matt laminate to one or both sides.
 This can be applied to items up to A3+ in size.